quantumlib/Cirq/docs/google/calibration.md

-Single qubit gate error is estimated using randomized benchmarking by taking sequences of varying length of the 24 gates within the Clifford group (those that preserve the Pauli group under conjugation) then applying the inverse of the expected final state.
-The result of this sequence should always be identity (|0⟩ state).
+Single qubit gate error is estimated using randomized benchmarking by taking sequences of varying length of the 24 gates within the Clifford group (those that preserve the Pauli group under conjugation) then applying then applying the inverse of the unitary equivalent to the executed gate sequence.
+The result of the total sequence should always be the identity (|0⟩ state).
 The final error is measured and compared against this state to produce the total error.
 This error is calculated for one qubit at a time while all other qubits on the device are idle (isolated).
 See the above section for descriptions of total versus purity error.